kucheriavii/udemy_economics/progress.md

 - 74. Learn How to Create a Database
 ------
 - 75. Using Lookup Functions (VLOOKUP) to Fill the Database Sheet
+- 77. FAQ: Why Net income should be 0?